GreatDrake/GreatDrake.github.io/index.markdown

 ---

 <p align="justify">
 Hello, I am Nikita!
 In Fall 2024 I will start my PhD under the supervision of Prof. <a href="https://scholar.google.com/citations?user=7HU0UoUAAAAJ&hl=en">Dmitry Vetrov</a> at <a href="https://www.hse.ru/en/">HSE University</a>, where I have been actively involved in research at <a href="https://bayesgroup.ru/">Bayesian Methods Research Group</a>.
-Currently, my research is focused on Generative Flow Networks (GFlowNets) and their connections to Reinforcement Learning.
+My research is focused on Generative Flow Networks (GFlowNets) and their connections to Reinforcement Learning.
 I am working towards creating new efficient GFlowNet training algorithms, as well as expanding the theoretical understanding of these models.
-Generally speaking, my research interests include generative modeling and probabilistic methods in deep learning. <br /> <br />
+Generally speaking, my research interests include generative modeling and probabilistic methods in deep learning.
+Right now I am doing a research internship at <a href="https://brbiclab.epfl.ch/">EPFL MLBIO</a> under the supervision of Prof. <a href="https://scholar.google.com/citations?user=ltxmeroAAAAJ&hl=en">Maria Brbic</a>. <br /> <br />

 I have also previously worked on novel view synthesis and text-to-3D generative models with <a href="https://scholar.google.com/citations?user=q69zIO0AAAAJ&hl=en">Kirill Struminsky</a>.
 Prior to joining Bayesian Methods Research Group, I was a software engineer intern at <a href="https://yandex.com/company">Yandex</a>, where I worked on refining <a href="https://ytsaurus.tech/">YTsaurus</a> platform. <br /> <br />